-- 80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision. - 81.
-The criterion is deemed sufficiently clear and not requiring any further clarification.
+80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision.

-73 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 22.5.
+81. The criterion is deemed sufficiently clear and not requiring any further clarification.

+22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1).
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

-STS criteria 73.
-The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request Article 43.3(b): requirements under 22.5 must be met "as of the time of notification ".
-Article 43.4: For the purposes of point (b) of paragraph 3, the following shall apply: [] (c)[](i) in the second sentence 'before pricing' shall be deemed to read 'prior to notification under Article 27(1) Verified?
-Yes PCS Comment See section General 8 The Issuer Administrator will use its bests efforts to make available loan-by-loan information (i) on the Mortgage Receivables prior to the Closing Date which information can be obtained upon request from the Issuer and (ii) after the Closing Date, on a quarterly basis, which information can be obtained at the website of the European DataWarehouse http://www.eurodw.eu/ within one month after the relevant Notes Payment Date, for as long as such requirement is effective, provided that (i) the Issuer Administrator has received the relevant information from the Servicer, (ii) such information is complete and correct and (iii) such information is provided in a format which enables the Issuer Administrator to use it for the purposes of the template EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+73. The information required by point (a) the first subparagraph of Articl le 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request -- -- ---

+Article 43.3(b): requirements under 22.5 must be met "as of the time of notification ".
+Article 43.4: For the purposes of point (b) of paragraph 3, the following shall apply: [] (c)[](i) in the second sentence 'before pricing' shall be deemed to read 'prior to notification under Article 27(1) Yes

+Verified?

+PCS Comment

+See Transparency Reporting Agreement.:

+Clause 2.1 (c) (i):

+(i) As of the date hereof and prior to the Transparency Template Effective Date:

+(B) publish on a monthly or quarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the STS Regulation, which shall be provided substantially in the form of the CRA3 Data Tape by no later than one calendar month after the Notes Payment Date;

+(ii) following the Transparency Template Effective Date:

+(B) publish on a quarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the STS Regulation, which shall be provided in the form of the Transparency Data Tape by no later than the Notes Payment Date;

+Section 8 General (13) and (17).

+EBA Final non-ABCP STS Guidelines - statements on background and rationale